Sports betting set to begin at CT casinos on Thursday

 NEW HAVEN, Conn.
 (WTNH) — Sports betting is allowed to begin at Connecticut’s two casinos on Thursday.

+NEWS 8 POLL: Will you participate in sports betting at casinos?
+Vote here.

-A Mohegan Sun spokesperson confirmed to News 8 they will kick off online gambling at 9:30 a.m.
+A Mohegan Sun spokesperson confirmed to News 8 they will kick off on-reservation retail sports betting at 9:30 a.m.
 Thursday with an event at the Sports & Arrow sports bar inside the casino.

 RELATED: Sports betting in CT set to launch Oct.
 7

-Other locations will have to wait until Oct.
-7 to kick off online betting.
+Other locations in Connecticut will have to wait until at least Oct.
+7 to kick off online sports betting.
 The casinos are allowed to go live early because they’re on sovereign land, so they can start placing bets in person earlier.

 The Connecticut Lottery is aiming to roll out retail and online sports betting next week.